-We all crave for innovation, change, and improvement.
-That’s why ideas, creativity, and knowledge are one the most important resources in the world.
+We all crave innovation, change, and improvement.
+That’s why ideas, creativity, and knowledge are one of the most important resources in the world.

 New apps and services pop up every single day.
 And it seems like every single one of them is a success.

 I often hear people, with big ideas, say: “How difficult is it to come up with a new app?
 You just need to think big and have a great idea.”

 And then they continue: “You hire a freelance developer.
 Release it.
 Sell it.
 And BOOM.
 Relax on a beach.”

 But let’s be real, it’s hard to achieve success.
 And yet, people think that as long as they have a great idea, they can achieve anything they want.

 And it’s not just talking.
 We genuinely believe that we can become anything we want.
 We look up to people like Mark Zuckerberg, and we say: “You know he started Facebook from his dorm room, right?
 And now he’s a billionaire.”

 “Or how about the founder of Snapchat, Evan Spiegel?
 He became a billionaire at age 24.
 Must be easy.”

 I’m not going to tell you that you can’t do something—we already have enough people who do that.